-From the professional leagues, through to local, grassroots sport, sponsorship is often the difference between the financial stability of a club and long-term success right and financial demise.
+From the professional leagues to local, grassroots sport, sponsorship is often the difference between the financial stability of a club and long-term success right and financial demise.

 What does it mean to gain a sponsor for your sports team?